amandahantony/stock-analysis/README.md

 # Stock Analysis using Visual Basic Application (VBA)
-Refactoring an existing VBA code to increase efficiency and quality of stock analysis.
+Refactoring an existing VBA code to increase efficiency of stock analysis.

 ## Overview of Project
 ### Background